 Infants up to 2 years of age are not required to have their own reserved seat and may travel on an adult’s lap.
 Until your child’s second birthday, it’s your choice if you want to travel more comfortably and reserve a seat for your baby.

 When one adult travels with two infants, he/she may hold only one infant, and an additional seat must be purchased for the second infant.
-One adult passenger may travel with maximum two infants.
+One adult passenger may travel with a maximum of two infants.

-Children 2 years of age and older must have their own reserved seat.
+Children 2 years of age and older must have their own reserved seats.
 Infants who reach 2 years old between their outbound and return trip will need a seat booked for the return flight.

 Are there child discounts for travel on Virgin Atlantic flights?

 Virgin Atlantic offers child discounts depending on the child’s age at the time of travel:

 - Infant fares are for babies aged 0-2 years who are not occupying a seat.
 An infant under 2 years of age without a seat shall pay 10% of the adult fare (90% discount).
 If you wish to book a seat for your infant (under 2 years of age), you will pay the child fare.

 - Child fares are for children aged 2-11 years and vary depending on the route and the type of fare, but they generally offer discounts of between 25% and 50%.

 If you plan on traveling with your baby on your lap, you can book your flight online.
 For infants who do not have an assigned seat, baby meals must be requested in advance by contacting Virgin Atlantic.